The Division Error Code MIKE 20220360: Fixed

 double c = a / b;

-verify for big divisorsThe divisor b is stated as a double rather than an integer in this changed code.
+verify for big divisorsThe divisor b is a double rather than an integer in this changed code.
 As opposed to integer arithmetic, floating-point arithmetic can manage more significant amounts, enabling the software to use it.

 Implement Exception Handling

-Using exception management is another method for resolving MIKE error code 20220360, the best division settings.
+Exception management is another method for resolving MIKE error code 20220360, the best division settings.
 Programming techniques like exception handling enable programs to manage errors smoothly.
 Let’s use the following code as an example:

 int a = 10;